Marty Fiorentino, Partner

 Marty Fiorentino is President of The Fiorentino Group, one of the largest and most recognized government affairs and business development firms in the state of Florida.
-There, he provides expertise to clients and associates on a wide variety of issues including transportation and infrastructure, maritime, local government, telecommunications, appropriations matters, and health care.
+He provides expertise to clients on a wide variety of issues including transportation and infrastructure, maritime, local government, telecommunications, appropriations matters, and health care.
 In addition to his government relations role, Marty is also very active in local, state, and national politics.
-He was named one of the “Florida 500”, a group of the 500 most influential executives in the state, by Florida Trend Magazine in 2018.
+He was named one of the “Florida 500”, a group of the 500 most influential executives in the state, by Florida Trend Magazine in 2018 and 2019.

 Prior to forming The Fiorentino Group, Marty served Of Counsel to the law firm of Holland & Knight, and as Special Counsel to CSX Corporation.
-From 1995 to 1999, he served as Vice President of Corporate Communications and Public Affairs for CSX Transportation (CSXT).
-There, he was responsible for managing and directing the company’s internal and external communications.
-This constituted public affairs, crisis communications, marketing communications, media relations, and community relations throughout a 22-state service territory.
-Prior to that, he was an attorney with the former Seaboard System Railroad.
+From 1995 to 1999, he served as Vice President of Corporate Communications and Public Affairs for CSX Transportation.
+At CSX he was responsible for managing and directing the company’s internal and external communications.
+This included public affairs, crisis communications, marketing communications, and media and community relations throughout a 22-state service territory.
+Prior to CSX he was an attorney with the former Seaboard System Railroad.

 In 1989, Marty served in the administration of President George H.W.
 Bush in Washington, D.C.
 There, he served as Chief of Staff of the Federal Railroad Administration, where he was a senior advisor to the Federal Railroad Administrator and managed the daily operations of the agency.
 In 1990, he became Counselor to Deputy Secretary of Transportation Elaine L. Chao.
 In that capacity, he served on the senior staff of the Secretary of Transportation, providing advice on a variety of significant legal, regulatory, policy, program, safety, and legislative issues.